How to Conduct a Customer Satisfaction Survey

 How Often Should You Conduct a Customer Satisfaction Survey?

-What to Do With Your Answers
+What to Do With the Answers

-Above all, I need to let them know that their answers were appreciated and that they're being acted upon.
+It's also important to let them know that their answers were appreciated and that they're being acted upon.
 That feedback can be individual responses to the customers if this is appropriate, or it can simply be fixing the things they've told you need to be fixed.